I’m through with cheap consumer printers.

 Some marks will come off pretty easily with lighter fluid too.
 Others don’t even require that much–some will respond just fine to window cleaner, or just a little soap and water.

 Stubborn marks will usually come off by buffing with car wax or metal polish.

 My 4100 looked a little rough when I brought it home, but it took me about five minutes to make it look more presentable.

 So if you’re in the market for a monochrome laser printer, don’t go to any of the big-box stores.
 Search Craigslist instead for an old HP office printer.
-HP Laserjet 4000s, 4050s, and 4100s are in a sweet spot right now in regards to pricing and availability of toner cartridges.
-Toner for the older HP Laserjet 4 and 5 printers (which date to the mid 1990s) is harder to find.
+Toner for the older HP Laserjet 4 and 5 printers (which date to the mid 1990s) is harder to find than for newer printers.

 Don’t pay any more than 50 bucks for a bare printer.
 Be prepared to pay more for one that has extras like networking, a duplexer, or an extra tray, but it’s not uncommon for people to sell those parts separately, since they’re often worth more than the printer.
 Networking is nice to have if you have more than one computer.
 Duplexing is nice but it won’t help you if you mostly print single-page jobs.
 If you don’t know what you’d use extra trays for, then you probably don’t need them.
 Upgrading the printer to at least 128 MB of RAM is a good idea too, if you can.